OIA 'Terminal C' opening soon - NewsBreak

 WASHINGTON (AP) — With Russia’s military attacking across Ukraine, President Joe Biden is expected to announce on Thursday at least some of the toughest sanctions and financial penalties that the United States, the world’s biggest economy, can muster in response.
 Biden, for weeks, has promised “swift and...

-ST. PAUL, Minn.
-(AP) — A jury was to resume deliberations Thursday in the trial of three former Minneapolis police officers charged with violating George Floyd’s civil rights after reaching no verdict in its first day.
-Jurors met for about seven hours Wednesday with no decision on the...
+Jurors resumed deliberations Thursday in the trial of three former Minneapolis police officers charged with violating George Floyd's civil rights when he was pinned to the ground for 9 1/2 minutes as fellow Officer Derek Chauvin pressed his knee into his neck.
+Jurors met for about seven hours Wednesday, the...

-LOUISVILLE, Ky.
-(AP) — The shooting death of Breonna Taylor was front and center on the first day of a criminal trial for the only police officer charged in the deadly 2020 raid.
-Brett Hankison, now a former Louisville police officer, fired 10 shots in the raid, none of...

 Three White men convicted of murdering Ahmaud Arbery were found guilty of federal hate crimes charges Tuesday in a Georgia courtroom.
 The jury of eight White people, three Black people and one Hispanic person deliberated for less than five hours after a one-week trial.
 Prosecutor Christopher Perras argued that Travis...